dpfried/mocs/README.md

 5. Run `./build_dblp.sh` to create the database and load it with data downloaded from DBLP.

-Setup for webserver
+Additional setup for Django server
 ---------
-Allows creation of basemaps and heatmaps
+Allows creation of basemaps and heatmaps.

 1. Install [rabbitmq](http://www.rabbitmq.com/download.html).